edwinlzs/chainflow/README.md

 ### `logging`

-Enable logs from Chainflow by setting `ENABLE_CHAINFLOW_LOGS=true` in your environment variables, or by simply importing and calling the `enable_logs` function.
+Enable logs from Chainflow by setting `ENABLE_CHAINFLOW_LOGS=true` in your environment variables, or by simply importing and calling the `enableLogs` function.

 ### Misc Behaviors